Tie (engineering): Seismic tie

-Seismic tie provides facility to securely fix cabinets, bookcases, desks, appliances, machinery & equipment to walls and/or floors to constrain their movement during earthquakes.
+Seismic ties are used to securely fix cabinets, bookcases, desks, appliances, machinery & equipment to walls and/or floors to constrain their movement during earthquakes.

 Girder tiedown

 Top mount, face mount, sloped/skewed, and variable pitch hangers for dimensional lumber, engineered wood I-joists, structural composite lumber and masonry wall.
 To give added strength in increase various load requirements over wood only.

 Joist hanger or corner bracket

 Joist hangers are used to prevent floor joists, which is what supports the flooring systems in residential homes and buildings built using lumber, from dropping and twisting thus creating an uneven walking surface.
 This is known as floor sagging.
 It is important to note that when laying wooden subfloor to apply adhesive to the joists which the subfloor will lay on to help prevent creaking & lateral movement and separation of the joists and subfloor.
 Using screws instead of nails is also highly recommended to prevent the aforementioned creaking and other problems as well.
 Subfloor isn't load bearing in residential construction.
 Although the use of steel joist hangers to support floor joists is recommended over a ledger supporting the joists because of house settling and nail separation, they are not required by code in most municipalities.
 However, toe nailing & end nailing is nowhere near as effective as using hangers to support flooring systems.